 The UK government needs to help raise cyber security awareness and engage more with industry and academia, an expert panel has told the House of Commons...

-Ingram Micro is planning to introducea cloud services operation recently set up in the US to Europe next year, acting as an aggregator and educator for resellers looking to get into hosted services.
-The distributor launched Ingram Micro Cloud in the US last week providing an aggregator of services
+Ingram Micro is planning to introduce cloud services operation recently set up in the US to Europe next year, acting as an aggregator and educator for resellers looking to get into hosted services.

 The Storage Networking Industry Association of Australia and New Zealand is opening local chapters of the organisation, starting with Canberra

 C-level sponsorship, cross-functional teams and the right tool choice will ensure PLM becomes a truly cross-enterprise initiative.

 Wine Management Systems (WMS) needed a better way to create custom reports for its customers.
 SaaS BI software did it one better, allowing WMS customers to build their own reports.